ShortestPathLab/posthoc/blog/2023-09-22-changelog/index.md

 #### UI Overhaul

-Waypoint is completely rebuilt to support dynamic and reconfigurable panels, so you can adjust the UI to fit your workflow or use case.
+Posthoc is completely rebuilt to support dynamic and reconfigurable panels, so you can adjust the UI to fit your workflow or use case.
 Check out the use cases section for examples.

 ![aux-1](./assets/22-09-2023/aux-1.png)